Image excerpted from Beware the Company You Keep by Roe LiBretto

 "What makes a flag a flag," the president had said in his opening address to the nation's schools the day before, "is the blood on its surface."

 A blank plaque has been newly hung below the old epitaph.
 The old history has served its purpose.
 A new one, still forming, will be engraved.

 Death is on his mind today, but not the deaths of those millions in the past.
-Speaking about them is so taboo that they have become background radiation, the same intensity at all distances and thus inaudible, just like the entreaties of the beggar woman selling tissues on the overpass or the static of traffic and car horns.
+Speaking about them is so taboo, they have become background radiation, the same intensity at all distances and thus inaudible, just like the entreaties of the beggar woman selling tissues on the overpass or the static of traffic and car horns.
 He is thinking of his own death.
-He can't shake the thought that the tremors in his left arm are from something more deadly than the pinched nerve his doctor predicts it will turn out to be.
+He can't shake the thought the tremors in his left arm are from something more deadly than the pinched nerve his doctor predicts it will turn out to be.
 His grandfather died of a brain tumor.
 He bears the man's translucent blue eyes, his balding pattern, his long fingers and tendency toward addiction.
 Perhaps other genes wait to reveal themselves, unfolding like patient caterpillars in the cocoons of his cerebrum.
 He is forgetting things.
-He is forty-five, and he cannot look at himself in the mirror anymore without a shudder.
+He is 45, and he cannot look at himself in the mirror anymore without a shudder.
 He sees life evaporating in skeins of vapor rolling off the surface of his skin.

 As he enters the hospital's sliding doors, his right hand holds his left arm down to still the shaking.

 In the waiting room, he takes the only empty seat, next to a thin woman in a blouse patterned with blue paisleys.
 She has the collar turned up rakishly around her neck.
 Her hair is henna red; her face wide and flat.
 She is reading a book on alternative diets and disease.
 A small tattoo runs from her elbow to the underside of her wrist, a line of something in a script he can't recognize.
 It's spidery and very fine and seems to alter subtly as he watches.